Chief financial officer Greg Fewer said Aldar is 'excited' about the stimulus from the government which will help drive market sentiment

 Looking to the future, Fewer said the company was confident that conditions would improve in the third quarter, following a $13.6 billion economic stimulus package announced by Abu Dhabi in June.

-“We are excited about the stimulus from the government, there are programmes coming in the third quarter…so a very solid market backdrop to drive sentiment,” Reuters quoted him as saying.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“We are excited about the stimulus from the government, there are programmes coming in the third quarter…so a very solid market backdrop to drive sentiment,” Reuters quoted him as saying.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.